planetarium/snack.planetarium.dev/content/posts/2020/02/k8s-1/index.eng.md

 Docker
 -----------

 To meet these conditions, we needed to run and manage multiple processes at the same time, and that led us to use [Docker].
-Docker is a popular solutions for containerizing and running Linux applications throughout your environment.
-Although we’re not considering Linux as a major platform for Nine Chronicle’s first launch, developing games with Unity has made it relatively easy to produce a build for Linux, and apart from minor UI bugs (which doesn't matter much for the headless test node), behavior didn't changed much.
+Docker is a popular solution for containerizing and running Linux applications throughout your environment.
+Although we’re not considering Linux as a major platform for Nine Chronicle’s first launch, developing games with Unity has made it relatively easy to produce a build for Linux, and apart from minor UI bugs (which doesn't matter much for the headless test node), the behavior didn't change much.

 [Docker]: https://docker.com